Best Water Flosser – What Is Water Flossing Waterpik vs. Flossing

 To use a water flosser without making a mess, follow these steps:

-- Position the water flosser near a sink so that the water can be easily rinsed away.
+- Position the water flosser near a sink so that the water from your mouth can flow back into the sink.

 - Spit the water out into the sink after each pass, and rinse the nozzle with water between uses.

-- When you have finished flossing, turn off the device and empty the water reservoir.
+- When finished, turn the device off and expel any remaining water from your mouth into the sink, also empty the water reservoir.
 Rinse the reservoir thoroughly with water, and allow the device to air dry before storing it.

 Can WaterPik damage receding gums?